In this DIY tutorial, learn about embedding LED strip lights in epoxy resin. Also, I show you tips on embedding objects in resin.

 First, tie or tape the led light strip to the rod or device used to keep the tube straight.

-Next, pull the LED strip through the tunnel.
+Next, pull the LED light strip through the hollow tunnel.

-Also, be sure to leave about 5″ in excess to power the LED lights.
+Be sure to leave about 5″ in excess to solder LED lights if needed.

 In conclusion, I hope you learned how to embed LED strip lights in epoxy resin and the pros/cons of different options.